igochkov/igochkov.github.io/_posts/2019-05-09-cleanup-Azure-DevOps-projects.md

 Do you have to cleanup Repos and Pipelines in Azure DevOps (former TFS) after an old legacy project?
 The chances are that you will face the same challenge as I did, namely:

-> How to preserve after deletion the Azure pipeline templates for future reference or restore?
+> How to preserve, after deletion, the Azure pipeline templates for future reference or restore?

 ### The problem